 Staging tests may include imaging procedures that allow your doctor to look for evidence that cancer has spread beyond your lungs.
-These tests include CT scans, magnetic resonance imaging (MRI), positron emission tomography (PET) and bone scans.
+These tests include CT, MRI, positron emission tomography (PET) and bone scans.
 Not every test is appropriate for every person, so talk with your doctor about which procedures are right for you.

 During surgery your surgeon works to remove the lung cancer and a margin of healthy tissue.
 Procedures to remove lung cancer include:

 - Wedge resection to remove a small section of lung that contains the tumor along with a margin of healthy tissue

 - Segmental resection to remove a larger portion of lung, but not an entire lobe

 - Lobectomy to remove the entire lobe of one lung